smindre1/An_Introduction_To_Regex/README.md

 //This will try and match a backslash (\) because the first backslash is turning the second backslash into a character let pattern = /[\\]/

-//This is a character class that already posseses a backslash (\) so it operates as it's intended character class let pattern = /[\d]/
+//This is a character class that already possesses a backslash (\) so it operates as it's intended character class let pattern = /[\d]/

 ```